Knee pain after sports: is this normal?

 A pain worth listening to

-knee pain after exercise It is not always serious, but it should never be ignored.
-It reflects an adaptation or a problem with the joint.
+Knee pain after exercise is not always serious, but it should never be ignored.
+It reflects either an adaptation or a problem with the joint.

 Listening to your body, adapting your activity and consulting a doctor if in doubt helps to preserve knee health in the long term.